bitmakerla/estela/installation/README.md

 ## Helm Deployment

-The images of each of the Estelar modules must be built and uploaded to the registry, make sure to do this step previously, the names of each of the images is as follows:
+The images of each of the Estelar modules must be built and uploaded to the Docker Container Registry, make sure to do this step before installing the Helm application

 If you are using a local registry, you can build and upload the images by running: